dbworth/OpenCV_catkin_pkg/OpenCV_4/opencv4_catkin/README.md

 ### Installation

-This package was tested on Ubuntu 16.04
+This package was tested on Ubuntu 16.04 and 18.04

 Copy this package into the `src` directory of your catkin workspace.
 Build your catkin workspace: